 In all kind of internships, there are international students that come from different countries and cities.
 Their principal purposes of studying in other countries are to learn about different cultures, languages, and to have more experiences.
 During the 2018 Spring semester, Pivot Business Consulting had the opportunity to have many international students as an interns.
 One of them is Taisuke, he comes from a very far country to the U.S. and he defintely is an outgoing and polite person in every aspect.

-We decided to interview to him with he purpose of knowing his experience during his internship with Pivot Business Consulting and our clients.
+We decided to interview him with the purpose of knowing his experience during his internship with Pivot Business Consulting and our clients.
 Also, we were interested in knowing more about him.
-Following, there are several questions that we asked him:
+Following are several questions that we asked him:

 1. What is your major?